 - With the scheduling plan, only email notifications are available

-Pricing: The online scheduling plan, which includes the client portal, is only $12 USD per month.
+Pricing: Plans start from $19 USD per month.
 A 14-day free trial is available.

 - Client portal with secure payment processing, file sharing, and messaging